DataIntelligenceCrew/approx-opaque-topk/src/reproducibility/reproducibility.md

 NOTE:
 - Replacing `../experiments/usedcars/all.json` (which was used to produce plots for the paper) with `../experiments/usedcars/all_fast.json` disables scoring function computation during the experiment and instead uses the cached scoring function values from the `./temp/usedcars/gt.json` file.
-- This can be used to quickly verify the plots working for (STK/Precision) vs iteration, as well as the per-iteration overhead plots, but (STK/Precision) vs time plots and end-to-end latency plots will be off due to incorrect timings.
+- This fast version can be used to quickly verify the plots working on a per-iteration basis, but plots where the x-axis is time will be off due to incorrect timings.
 - The slow version may take 15~20 hours, hardware-dependent.

-Expected files:
-- `./temp/usedcars/result.json`

 ### Create plots